21 Black History Month Movies for Reflection and Celebration

 Mildred Jeter, a local black woman and family acquaintance, falls in love with Richard Loving, a white construction worker in Caroline County, Virginia.

-They decide to marry once Mildred discovers she is pregnant, but because interracial marriage violates Virginia’s anti-miscegenation laws, they drove to Washington, D.C., to marry in 1958.
+They decide to marry once Mildred discovers she is pregnant, but because interracial marriage violates Virginia’s anti-miscegenation laws, they drive to Washington, D.C., to marry in 1958.

 4. Fences (2016)

-Fences are also one of the best black history month movies to watch.
-In 1950s Pittsburgh, Troy Maxson works as a sanitation worker.
+Fences is also one of the best movies for Black History Month.
+In the 1950s, Troy Maxson worked as a sanitation worker in Pittsburgh.

-Maxson originally aspired to be a professional baseball player, but he was ruled too old when the major leagues admitted black athletes.
+Maxson originally aspired to be a professional baseball player but was ruled too old when the major leagues admitted black athletes.

-Furthermore, Solomon fights not only to stay alive but also to maintain his dignity, as he is confronted with violence embodied by a wicked enslaver, as well as unexpected kindnesses.
+Furthermore, Solomon fights not only to stay alive but also to maintain his dignity, as he is confronted with violence embodied by a wicked enslaver and unexpected kindnesses.

 Solomon’s unexpected meeting with a Canadian abolitionist in the twelfth year of his epic journey will forever change his life.

-Some of the top cast include Chiwetel Ejiofor, Michael Fassbender, Benedict Cumberbatch, Paul Dano, Garret Dillahunt, Paul Giamatti.
+Some of the top cast members include Chiwetel Ejiofor, Michael Fassbender, Benedict Cumberbatch, Paul Dano, Garrett Dillahunt, and Paul Giamatti.

 6. Race (2016)

-The race is also one of the must-watch black history month movies: Jesse Owens, the renowned track and field athlete who overcame racial discrimination.
+The race is also a must-watch black history month movie: Jesse Owens, the renowned track and field athlete who overcame racial discrimination.

 He is also struggling on his route to winning four gold medals at the 1936 Olympics in Nazi Germany, a record that stood for 48 years.

-However, Owens couldn’t even sit in the front of a bus when he returned to the United States, despite his victory.
-Some of the top cast inc; lude Stephan James, Jason Sudeikis, Jeremy Irons, Carice van Houten, William Hurt.
+However, despite his victory, Owens couldn’t even sit in front of a bus when he returned to the United States.

 7. 42 (2013)

-Jackie Robinson is a Negro League baseball player in 1946 who refuses to accept racism.
+Jackie Robinson was a Negro League baseball player in 1946 who refused to accept racism.
 Branch Rickey owns a Major League baseball team that has a bold idea.

 However, to that aim, Rickey recruits Robinson to become the first modern African American Major League player, breaking the unspoken color line.